-4 Conclusion and Future Study
+4. Conclusion and future study

 The proposed modification of any standard, particularly one as long-standing and widely accepted as GIF89a, is difficult to argue for marketing reasons regardless of any technical improvement.
-Initial results indicate GIFNCa's compression ratio is lower than that of GIF89a, although the degradation is minimal for the typical Ethernet MTU-size and not too costly for the typical Internet MTU size.
+Initial results indicate GIFNCa's compression ratio is lower than that of GIF89a, although the degradation is minimal for the typical Ethernet MTU-size and not too costly for the typical Internet path MTU size.

-The gain of GIFNCa- and we extrapolate- of any network-conscious compression technique occurs when images need to be progressively displayed at the receiver as soon as possible.
+The gain of GIFNCa - and we extrapolate - of any network-conscious compression technique occurs when images need to be progressively displayed at the receiver as soon as possible.
 In military applications, seconds may be a matter of life and death.
-In less critical, yet still 'timely' applications such as browsing the Web, faster display will improve user perception and acceptance, allowing more successful advertising.
+In less critical, yet still 'timely' applications such as browsing the Web, faster display will improve user perception and acceptance.
+Faster display is certainly appealing to Web advertisers.